paul72841032-maker/portfolio-en/content/en/authors/admin/_index.md

 ---

-Park Yeon wooo is in school in Computer Science and Artificial Intelligence in Jeonbuk national University.
+Park Yeon wooo is sophomore in school in Computer Science and Artificial Intelligence in Jeonbuk national University.
 I have a knoledge at web site.
 And i have some experience about simple web site